-Board Committees: Compensation

-Other Public Company Boards: Altaba, Inc.; Dentsply Sirona Inc.; Lam Research Corporation
+Director Since: 2018 Age: 57 Board Committees: Compensation Other Public Company Boards: NortonLifeLock Inc.; Dentsply Sirona Inc.; Lam Research Corporation

 Mr. Brandt served as the Executive Vice President and Chief Financial Officer of Broadcom Corporation, a global supplier of semiconductor devices, from February 2010 to February 2016, and served as Broadcom's Senior Vice President and Chief Financial Officer from March 2007 to February 2010.
 From September 2005 until March 2007, Mr. Brandt served as President, Chief Executive Officer and member of the Board of Directors of Avanir Pharmaceuticals, Inc. Beginning in 1999, he held various positions at Allergan, Inc., a global specialty pharmaceutical company, including Executive Vice President of Finance and Technical Operations and Chief Financial Officer.
 Prior to joining Allergan, Mr. Brandt spent ten years with The Boston Consulting Group, a privately held global business consulting firm.
-In January 2017, Mr. Brandt was elected chairman of the board of Altaba Inc. (formerly Yahoo Inc.) after serving as a member of the board since March 2016 and serves as chair of its audit and nominating and corporate governance committees and as a member of its compensation committee.
-Mr. Brandt is also chairman of the board and a member of the nominating and corporate governance committee of Dentsply Sirona Inc., a dental products company.
-He is also a member of the board of directors of Lam Research Corporation, a wafer fabrication equipment company, serving as its audit committee chair.
+In January 2017, Mr. Brandt was elected chairman of the board of Altaba Inc. (formerly Yahoo Inc.) after serving as a member of the board of directors of NoronLifeLock Inc., a global leader in consumer cyber safety, and a member of its audit committee.
+He is also chairman of the board and executive committee, and a member of the nominating and corporate governance committee of Dentsply Sirona Inc., a dental products company and a member of the nominating and governance committee.
 Mr. Brandt currently serves as a member of the Georgia Tech President's Advisory Board.